Organic production systems in the Southern Cone

 Results

-The inclusion of farmers in the study was based on three criteria: continuous organic production for at least 3 years without having returned to conventional agriculture; sufficient income to support his family and feeling of satisfaction with his own management.
-The information analyzed indicates that organic agriculture is very well suited to peasant family agriculture, both in cultural and socio-economic terms.
+The inclusion of farmers in the study was based on three criteria: continuous organic production for at least 3 years without having returned to conventional agriculture; sufficient income to support their family and feeling of satisfaction with their own management.
+The information analyzed indicates that organic agriculture is very well suited to rural family agriculture, both in cultural and socio-economic terms.
 The economic margins are higher in some crops, such as the organic tomato, generating differences between producers even within the same country.

 Despite the differences between countries and between crops, there is great similarity among the experiences of organic producers in the Southern Cone if key factors for success are considered: